Cancer Research UK, a company limited by guarantee and a registered charity, is governed by a Council of Trustees, the Charity’s board of directors.

 Anne Baldock, LLB

-Appointed in 2011, Anne is an experienced Partner at leading global law firm Allen & Overy LLP where she has played a pivotal role in establishing and maintaining the firm’s position at the top of the legal profession.
+Appointed in 2011, Anne is a recently retired Partner at leading global law firm Allen & Overy LLP.
+During her time at Allen & Overy she played a pivotal role in establishing and maintaining the firm’s position at the top of the legal profession.

-Anne's career has progressed from Partner in 1990, to Managing Partner of the London Projects Group in 1999, Non-Executive Global Board Member in 2000 and Global Head of Projects, Energy and Infrastructure, a role to which she was appointed in 2007.
+Her career had progressed from Partner in 1990, to Managing Partner of the London Projects Group in 1999, Non-Executive Global Board Member in 2000 and Global Head of Projects, Energy and Infrastructure, a role to which she was appointed in 2007.

 Wendy Becker, BA MBA

-Wendy is COO of Jack Wills and a non-executive director of Whitbread plc. and was named one of the top 50 women to watch in International Business by the Financial Times in 2009.
+Appointed in 2011, Wendy is CEO of Jack Wills and a non-executive director of Whitbread plc. and was named one of the top 50 women to watch in International Business by the Financial Times in 2009.

-In 2010 he succeeded Christiane Nuesslein-Volhard as Secretary General of EMBO.
-Until 2010 Professor Berns was vice chair of the EMBO Council and a colleague of Sir Tim Hunt (Chair of the EMBO Council and a Cancer Research UK Scientist) and Dr Harold Varmus (associate member of EMBO, a Member and both a former Trustee of Cancer Research UK and a member of the Council Research Strategy Committee (CRSC)).
-In 2008 Professor Berns was admitted as a Member of the Charity and became a non-Trustee member of the CRSC.
+In 2008 Professor Berns was admitted as a Member of the Charity and became a non-Trustee member of the RSC.
 Prior to this he was a member of the Scientific Advisory Boards of both the Beatson Institute for Cancer Research and of the Cambridge Research Institute.

 He has held the Buchanan Chair of Genetics at the University of Edinburgh since 1990, and is Director of the Wellcome Trust Centre for Cell Biology at the University.
 His research interests are the structure and function of the mammalian genome and in particular the role of DNA methylation.